 The Frontline Face Shield Project’s Outcome

-At the time of writing, the team at Frontline Face shields have produced over 17,000 face shields which have since been delivered to all the major NHS hospitals in Norwich, to NHS and private care homes, to GP surgeries, to hospices, to funeral homes and COVID-19 testing sites.
+At the original time of writing, 1st June 2020, the team at Frontline Face shields had made over 17,000 face shields which were delivered to all the major NHS hospitals in Norwich, as well as NHS and private care homes, to GP surgeries, to hospices, to funeral homes and COVID-19 testing sites.
 By October 2020, this number reached 50,000.

 The production and distribution of these pieces of vital PPE have ensured the safety of thousands across East Anglia.
 We asked Max for a final comment about how he envisages the project’s positive effect on the local community: